-This track is interested in projects that pilot community-driven, innovative, and actionable research-centered strategies for adaptation, mitigation, and resilience in community systems, services, and economic drivers that are vulnerable in the face of a changing climate.
-Projects must focus on aspects essential for the proper functioning of a community and its economy such as, for example, public utilities, transportation and mobility, food and agriculture, public health, ecosystem services, residential and commercial buildings, financial services, education and workforce development, and community planning and services.
-Projects can involve cyber, physical, and/or social components.
-Multi-domain teams of research and civic partners, together with community stakeholders, must co-create scalable pilot projects that will lead to measurable, inclusive, and equitable outcomes.
-Teams should consider and incorporate within their set of stakeholders the needs of economically disadvantaged and marginalized populations that are especially susceptible to increasing environmental instability and its resulting impacts.
-Teams are additionally encouraged to consider a holistic perspective around environmental sustainability and environmental thresholds, and implications for public health and public safety, related to the intended outcomes of their climate-focused project.
+This track supports projects that pilot community-driven, innovative, and actionable research-centered approaches and technologies that focus on strengthening the resilience of a community and its economy to climate- and associated environmentally-related instability and disasters such as extreme heat events, flooding, wildfires, etc. Projects may target specific function(s) and aspects of a community such as utilities, communications, and other critical infrastructure; public health; transportation and mobility, food and agriculture; water security; ecosystem services; residential and commercial buildings; financial services; education and workforce development; community planning; and other services at individual, household, neighborhood, city, or regional scales.
+Projects can involve cyber, physical, environmental, biological, and/or social components.
+Multi-domain teams consisting of research and civic partners should co-create scalable pilot projects that lead to measurable community impact and outcomes.
+Teams may consider and incorporate the needs of economically disadvantaged and marginalized populations that are especially susceptible to increasing climate-and environmental stress and its resulting impacts.
+Teams are encouraged to also consider a system's thinking perspective around environmental sustainability and thresholds, and implications for public safety and wellbeing.

-As civic-academic teams assess impactful, local pilot projects they may consider questions such as but not limited to:
+As civic-academic teams assess impactful, local pilot projects that protect communities against climate risk and disasters, they may consider questions such as but not limited to:

-- What is needed to adapt a given economic driver or critical infrastructure to environmental variations the community is experiencing due to the changing climate? - How can the partnering community improve resilience of its built or natural environment-or services within a specific sector-to minimize the threat of increased climate variability as well as rapid-onset or slow-developing hazards? - What meaningful mitigation approaches can be implemented within a given sector to reduce its greenhouse gas emissions and promote - decarbonization, while considering the views and possible consequences and impacts on the affected community and stakeholders? - What are the potential policy and economic impacts of the proposed pilot project outcomes on the community, especially economically disadvantaged and marginalized populations?
+- What is urgently needed for the partnering community to strengthen the resilience of its built or natural environment or its economy and services within a specific sector, in the face of current and future climate conditions and cascading hazards? - What novel adaption and mitigation approaches can be implemented to reduce greenhouse gas emissions and promote decarbonization, while mobilizing capital, investment, and public support at scale? - What are the policy, health, environmental, and economic implications of the proposed pilot project on the community?